 RNA isolation, cDNA synthesis, RT-PCR, and qPCR

 The embryos were collected at different stages (24, 48, 72, 96, and 120 hpf), sampling 20 embryos per condition, using 1 ml of QIAzol Lysis Reagent (Qiagen) and stored at −80 °C until its isolation.
 Also, to study the tissue distribution of slc2a12, different tissues from adult zebrafish (brain, eye, heart, intestine, liver, muscle, ovary, skin, spleen, and testis) were carefully extracted.
 The zebrafish were killed using an overdose of anesthesia (tricaine) and stored in RNAlater solution at −80 °C until processed for RNA isolation.
 Total RNA was reverse transcripted into cDNA using IScript Reverse Transcriptase (Bio-Rad Laboratories B.V.).
 All samples were treated with RQ1 DNAse (Promega) to remove any residual genomic DNA.
 Conventional PCR was performed using DreamTaq Green DNA Polymerase (Thermo Scientific, Rockford, IL, USA), following manufacturer's indications. qPCR analysis was performed using iQ SYBR Green supermix (Bio-Rad Laboratories B.V.).
 The reactions were run in a iCycler Thermal Cycler (Bio-Rad Laboratories B.V.) using the following protocol: 3 min at 95 °C, followed by 40 cycles of 15 s denaturation at 95 °C and 30 s at the corresponding melting temperatures, and a final melting curve of 81 cycles from 55 °C to 95 °C (0.5 °C increments every 10 s). mRNA expression levels were normalized against the expression of ppial as a housekeeping gene.
-The primer sequences used in this study are given in
+The primer sequences used in this study are given in Supplementary Table 1, see section on supplementary data given at the end of this article.

 Purification of hearts from zebrafish embryos